fachat/c128_bdos/FIRST_RUN.md

 This screen defines which drives should be used as default.
 It asks the questions for the PC drives A: and B: as well as for the Commodore disk drive.
 This way you can define your default setup e.g. if you have a VC1571 for PC disks and a VC1541 for Commodore disks.

+Note that drive C: always is the RAMDISK.

 ![Hardware screen](images/hardware.png)

 Using the keys "1" to "4" you can switch through the options.
 A "Y" confirms and gets you to the next page.